-Additionally, we offer online events so that meditators can meet with us from all over the world.
-Meditators participate with diverse levels of involvement: some attend occasional events, others are members of a committed on-going meditation groups, and others are involved in mentorship.
+Meditators affiliated with Sati Sangha participate with diverse levels of involvement: some attend occasional events, others are members of a committed on-going meditation groups, and others are involved in mentorship.
 Our groups and retreats are open to anyone who is interested in meditation.

 We rely upon participants’ financial generosity, creative thinking, and voluntary assistance with tasks.
 A Board of Directors (Sati Sangha Council) meets regularly to oversee larger decisions.

-Meditation and Dharma Teacher, Director, and Council Member
+Sati Sangha Spiritual Director, Meditation and Dharma Teacher, and Council Member

 Nelly Kaufer, founder and lead teacher at Pine Street Sangha

 Nelly Kaufer is the founder and lead teacher at Pine Street Sangha, a Meditation center in Portland, Oregon.
 Witnessing an intimate understanding of dharma along with a kind regard for the variety of meditative experiences, she teaches Reflective Meditation.

 Nelly was introduced to Vipassana (Mindfulness) meditation in 1978 on retreats taught by Ruth Denison and began teaching women meditation soon there after, as there were no female teachers in her community at that time.
 She co-authored A Woman’s Guide to Spiritual Renewal (HarperOne,1994), a book for which she interviewed women about their spiritual experiences.
 In the 1990s she completed a 3-year mindfulness teacher training with Jacqueline Mandell.
 Nelly met Jason Siff at a Buddhism and Psychotherapy conference in 2004, entered the Skillful Meditation Project teacher training several months later and completed this in-depth training in 2008.
 Nelly is a psychotherapist in private practice, integrating Buddhist psychology into her clinical orientation and in continuing education workshops for mental health professionals.